vectorgrp/XCPlite/docs/xcplib.md

 ## 1 · Overview

-This guide documents the C API exposed by **xcplib** and demonstrates its integration in a host application.\
+This guide documents the C API exposed by **libxcplite** and demonstrates its integration in a host application.\
 All functions are *C linkage* and can therefore be consumed directly from C/C++, or via FFI from Rust and other languages.

 Key features: